Guidance for employers. You need to have a sponsor licence to hire workers from outside the UK.

 There are different salary rules for workers in some health or education jobs, and for “new entrants” at the start of their careers.

-Further information on which occupations are at the required skill level and the salaries for these occupations can be found in Annex E of the UK points-based immigration system: further details statement.
+Further information on which occupations are at the required skill level and the salaries for these occupations can be found in the Immigration Rules Appendix Skilled Occupations.

 There is no general route for employers to recruit from outside the UK for jobs offering a salary below £20,480 or jobs at a skill level below RQF3.